weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

    happens, and that he is redirected to a URL provided by WebLab-Deusto in the beginning.

+#.
+Providing the API level.
+The HTTP unmanaged laboratories API has different
+   versions.
+Knowing what version is running on your server lets WebLab-Deusto contact using more or less parameters.
+So, as long as you report what API version you're running, you will be fine (and WebLab-Deusto will use that API version to contact you, instead of a newer version with more arguments).

+#.
+Providing a test service.
+The HTTP unmanaged laboratories rely on a set of
+   credentials to verify that it is WebLab-Deusto the one contacting your server to the main methods described above.
+So as to be able to automatically check problems in advance, you must provide a test method that will help us tell the administrator what is going wrong.

 So, your server will be serving two different web applications: one for WebLab-Deusto (which you can even limit by IP address or listen on a different port if you prefer), and one for the final users.